 - Roam Bus to Moraine Lake

-In 2021, the Roam bus will operate a regional route to Moraine Lake during larch season (September 20 – October 11).
+Roam Public Transit operates a regional route to Moraine Lake during larch season (mid-September to mid-October).
 Reservations are recommended for Roam Route 10 to Moraine Lake.
 More details below.

 None of the above options include your Banff Park Pass.
 That must be purchased separately from the park gates, a visitor centre or online.

 Moraine Lake Shuttle